Structured Matrix Learning under Arbitrary Entrywise Dependence and Estimation of Markov Transition Kernel: Introduction

 To overcome this dependence issue, we aim to derive deterministic results with no assumption on the noise.
 While the main idea can be conveyed by focusing on a simple observation model, we resort to general observation models satisfying the restricted strong convexity condition as defined in \cite{agarwal2012noisy} to ensure a broader range of applicability.
 To tackle the estimation, we formulate a least-square type estimator by solving an incoherent-constrained optimization problem.
 The objective function is the squared error in Frobenius norm and the low-rank-plus-sparse structure is encoded as hard constraints in the optimization.
 This is a distinct deviation from previous literature.

 We briefly go through the main techniques in proving the deterministic bound.
 First of all, by virtue of the optimality condition, the Frobenius loss of the optimal solution can be bounded by the Frobenius loss of the ground truth.
-However, a cross term appears in further deduction which hinders a straightforward application of Cauchy's inequality to get the desired bound.
+However, a cross term appears in further deduction, which hinders a straightforward application of Cauchy-Schwarz inequality to get the desired bound.
 While \cite{agarwal2012noisy} directly bounds the cross term using the spikiness assumption which they impose, a trailing term emerges in their final result, leading to possible estimation inconsistency even when the sample size goes to infinity.
-Whether the consistent estimation in such a dependent noise setting remains unclear.
-This work answers positively this question via a different route.
+It remains unclear whether consistent estimation is achievable in such a dependent noise setting.
+This work positively answers this question via a different route.
 To fulfill the goal, we prove a pivotal separation lemma indicating that the difference between two incoherent low-rank matrices cannot be too sparse.
 In other words, incoherent low-rank matrices are in $L_0$-norm sense well-separated.
 Therefore, the cross-term can be bounded by a fraction of the squared estimation error in the Frobenius norm, which leads to the desired results.

-At the core of our results lies an insightful yet intuitive lemma, Lemma \ref{lemma:main}, whose proof is quite technically involved.
+At the core of our results lies an insightful yet intuitive Lemma~\ref{lemma:main} whose proof is quite technically involved.
 We divide the entire proof into several parts for clarity.
 The proof proceeds from simple and special cases to more general ones.
-Specifically, we first prove the case with equal singular values in Lemma \ref{lemma:orthogonal-case} and then generalize it to allow for different singular values, by utilizing techniques from linear programming.
-The result in the lemma is also optimal, in the sense that the minimum sparsity level of arbitrary difference of two incoherent matrices cannot be higher up to a constant, as illustrated in Proposition \ref{prop:optimality-key-lemma}.
+Specifically, we first prove the case with equal singular values in Lemma C.5 in the supplementary material and then generalize it to allow for different singular values by utilizing techniques from linear programming.
+The result in the lemma is also optimal, in the sense that the minimum sparsity level of arbitrary difference of two incoherent matrices cannot be higher up to a constant, as illustrated in Proposition C.7 in the supplementary material.